-WorldFish, through the Asia–Africa BlueTech Superhighway (AABS), has partnered with Shamba Shape Up to share practical, climate-resilient aquaculture and coastal resource management practices with farmers and fishers across East Africa.
-Watch the features below to explore how this collaboration supports sustainable aquatic food systems and South–South collaboration.
+WorldFish, through the Asia–Africa BlueTech Superhighway (AABS), has partnered with Shamba Shape Up to reach farmers and fishers across East Africa with practical, climate-resilient aquaculture and coastal resource management practices.
+Watch the features below to explore how this collaboration supports expanding access to practical know-how on sustainable aquatic food systems.

 Blue Economy Special: Seaweed Farming